Undergraduate & honours qualifications

 Rules:

-This qualification consists of 30 modules and Politics as the MAJOR.
+This qualification consists of 30 modules.
 Students should note that during the course of their studies they would be required to have access to a computer or laptop, printer and the internet.
 Some of the pre-requisites and/ or co-requisites outlined in this qualification may not apply as they do not form part of the curriculum.

 Purpose statement:

-This qualification will be presented using both online and distance learning modes.
+This qualification will be presented via distance learning mode.

 Who can register?